charlykso/smart-s/APP_DESCRIPTION.md

-# Ledgrio: School Management & Accounting System
+# Ledgrio: School Accounting System

 ## Overview

-Ledgrio is a comprehensive school management and accounting software designed for nursery, primary, and secondary schools.
-The system provides a complete solution for managing school operations, student information, fee collection, and financial transactions.
+Ledgrio is a comprehensive accounting system specifically designed for educational institutions including nursery, primary, and secondary schools.
+The system provides a complete financial management solution for schools, focusing on fee collection, payment tracking, financial reporting, and audit compliance.

 ## Technology Stack